carbonext-tech/api-b2b-docs/docs/main-concepts/orders.md

 --------- | ------
-vcuAmount |	The amount of VCU assigned to the order targetCurrency |	The desired currency for the order to be charged in payWithBalance |	Flag (boolean) indicating if this order should automatically discount from customer balance or not(if the customer is allowed for creating postpaid orders)
+vcuAmount |	The amount of VCU assigned to the order targetCurrency |	The desired currency for the order to be charged in payWithBalance |	Flag (boolean) indicating if this order should automatically discount from customer balance (if the customer is allowed for creating postpaid orders)

 **Response Attributes**